 Immigration applications made to Canada are being processed by Immigration, Refugees, and Citizenship Canada (IRCC).
 Whether you apply electronically or by paper, the IRCC opens a profile for you under which all your information and application documents are stored.
 This accumulating information is cross-checked every time you make a new immigration application.

-When there is an inconsistency in the application package and the data stored in the system, the person might be asked to provide an explanation, or the application may be rejected.
+When there is an inconsistency in the application package and the data stored in the system, the person might be asked to provide an explanation or the application may be rejected.
 These inconsistencies might later become severe problems for your immigration to Canada.
 The IRCC might also revoke a permit or a status depending on the severity of the misrepresentation.
 Therefore, it is extremely important to retain a lawyer to assist you in your initial application.

 As in many other immigration applications, the study permit application also has some nuanced aspects that you might need help with.
-An experienced immigration lawyer would help you improve your approval chances and prepare the best possible application for you based on your circumstances.
+An experienced immigration lawyer in Toronto would help you improve your approval chances and prepare the best possible application for you based on your circumstances.
 Moreover, since the Post-Graduation Work Permit can only be issued one time for a student, and it is directly related to your study in Canada, it might be crucial to have assistance in your initial study permit application.